OMNINETGmbH/OMNITRACKER-BPMN-connectors/README.md

 1.2.2b If there is no existing connector package, create and add a new one *New connector packages*
 - Please add a new folder with the name of the third-party system
+- Please add a new README.md file into the folder with the basic information about the connector package
+- Please add a new .otconn file (information about the format see 2.2); please note: you need to add new GuIDs within the connector package

 1.2.3 Start a pull request